BananeRapeuse/litera1n/README.md

 For libusb errors, refer to this guide: ["Click here"](https://www.smallcab.net/download/programme/xm-07/how-to-install-libusb-driver.pdf)

+We are always in developement but you can also jailbreak (jailbreak is ready to use)

 # Testers
 <a href= https://github.com/BananeRapeuse/litera1n/blob/main/testers.md>Testers</a>
 DM me on discord @frelon111 to be a tester